anodejs/anodejs/README.md

 In a nutshell, ANODE offers the following features:

 * Multitenancy - you can host multiple versions of multiple applications, from git repositories and branches, side-by-side.
 * Instantaneous deployment - push into git leads to immediate update of the application in the cloud.
+Integration with github (and bitbucket).
+Using github development process for the full extent.
 * Security - ANODE wraps all security handling and is responsible for HTTPS termination.
 * Instantaneous logging - you can instantly view and query logs from applications.
 * Management dashboard - all management is performed via management dashboard offered by ANODE.
 The dashboard is extendable, so you can use it to manage applications.
 * Scaleout - ANODE symmetrically deploys your applications on Azure instances.
 Scaleout is opaque to application.
 * Interoperability - ANODE allows applications to collaborate with each other.
 ANODE itself is implemented as bunch of node.js applications.
 * Services - there are multiple services offered by ANODE, e.g. scheduling delayed jobs.
+* Testing - support development and execution of test suites on ANODE farm.

 ## Terminology